dinhtungdu/command-palette/readme.txt

 == Description ==

-Command Platte brings powerful of text editor command platte to the WordPress admin area.
+Command Platte brings the power of text editor command platte to the WordPress admin area.
 This plugin adds a modal live search box with a nice looking list of WordPress admin content, which saves your times and clicks.

 = FEATURES =